 This service had all the drama of the most dramatic Reform Yom Kippur service — but more singing along than I expected, and many instruments, including guitar, violin, mandolin and a deeply resonant djembe hand drum used to great effect.
 The range of musical choices was similar to Sha’ar Zahav, a contemporary Reform grab-bag.

 There was a peppy hakafah (Torah procession), remarkably thorough; even in the stratospheric reaches of the balcony, clergy bounced around with Torahs making sure everybody got a chance to touch one.

 The crowd was quite multi-age.
 As they filed out, some discussed Rabbi Ryan Bauer’s excellent sermon on the current refugee crisis, which proudly trumpeted the congregation’s historical role mobilizing the community to help German Jewish refugees in the 1930s.

 I spent the remainder of the day at The Kitchen, where I allowed myself to slip out of my writing self and do some of the work of Yom Kippur — the “heavy lifting,” as Kushner put it a few times.

 Yom Kippur closes with the Neilah service.
 It is our last chance.
-At The Kitchen, we were made to feel that great weight in a novel way: darkness.
+At The Kitchen, we were made to feel that great weight.
 The lights had been dimmed at the beginning of the afternoon service, but this final service was conducted in virtual darkness, all the lights off.